ttgmpsn/snooytbust/README.md

-# snooytbust
+# SnooYTBust
-SnooYTBust scans a subreddit for newly posted YouTube links and checks the channels against a blacklist.
+SnooYTBust scans a subreddit for newly posted YouTube links.
+If it matches a blacklist, the post or comment is removed.

+If you define a bot token & notification channel, the bot will also announce removed items in Slack.